 Desert Renewable Energy

 The Commission owns over 340,000 acres of land in the desert that have abundant potential for renewable energy development.
 Most of these lands, however, are not contiguous and exist in a checkerboard pattern, making renewable energy development challenging.
-The Commission is working to consolidate the lands into sites that have potential for larger renewable energy development.
+The Commission is working to consolidate the lands into sites that have the potential for larger renewable energy development.

 AB 982 (Skinner), Chapter 485, Statutes of 2011, requires the Commission to enter into a Memorandum of Agreement with the Department of the Interior (via the Bureau of Land Management) to facilitate land exchanges that consolidate parcels into contiguous holdings for large renewable energy development.
 Exchanges must prioritize development that is consistent with the Desert Renewable Energy Conservation Plan (DRECP), which is a state-federal planning effort to facilitate renewable energy production in the desert.
 In October 2015, the Commission and the Bureau of Land Management signed a Memorandum of Intent to exchange approximately 61,000 acres of non-revenue generating school lands in federal wilderness and other conservation areas for approximately 5,600 acres of federal lands with the potential for, or previously developed with, renewable energy facilities.